 Following the rules mentioned above and avoiding these five common pitfalls should dramatically improve your chances of surviving on Reddit.

-If you’ve already tried your hand at marketing on the platform, then you probably know that striking that delicate balance between subtlety and promotion is a lot harder than it looks.
+If you’ve already tried your hand at marketing on the platform with your own user account, then you probably know that striking that delicate balance between subtlety and promotion is a lot harder than it looks.

 And that’s exactly what Soar’s Managed Reddit services are all about.
 Running a Reddit marketing campaign is risky, but the payoff can be monumental when it’s left in good hands.

 So, are you ready to leave your Redding campaign to the experts?
-Reach out to Soar here!
+Reach out to Soar here for professionally curated Reddit comments and posts!